 The division also teaches Missourians outdoor skills to enjoy the outdoors safely and responsibly.
-Outdoor skills specialists work to give Missourians of all ages direct experience in nature-based activities such as fishing, hunting and archery.
+Outdoor skills specialists work to give Missourians of all ages direct experience in naturebased activities such as fishing, hunting and archery.
 The "Missouri National Archery in the Schools Program (MoNASP)" is supported by the department with the help of the Missouri Conservation Federation to bring archery to schools statewide.
 Other programs called "Discover Nature-Families" and "Discover Nature-Women" help Missourians learn a variety of skills to enjoy the outdoors.
-The division coordinates a team of volunteers to provide hunter education training, which is mandatory for all persons born on or after January 1, 1967, as a prerequisite to the purchase of firearms hunting permits.
-About 28,000 students receive training each year.
+The division coordinates a team of volunteers to provide hunter education training, which is mandatory for all persons born on or after January 1, 1967, as a prerequisite to the purchase of firearms hunting permits; about 25,000 students receive training each year.

 Shooting ranges administered by the division provide hunters a safe place to practice and develop outdoor skills.
-Five staffed shooting range and outdoor education centers, almost 60 unstaffed firearm ranges and 30 archery-only ranges have been created to provide Missourians with opportunities to practice firearm and archery skills.
+Five staffed shooting range and outdoor education centers and more than 75 unstaffed ranges (including both firearms and archery ranges) provide Missourians with opportunities to practice firearm and archery skills.
 Programs offered at the staffed ranges help educate new hunters.